skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 **Memory management is a distraction**: Actually, no. I don't use that many lexical lifetimes and use instead smart pointers.
 So yes, I have to understand the differences between a `Box`, an `Rc` and an `Arc`, but my productivity is not impacted compared to Node.JS or Go.

 **Compiler is a pain in the a****: At the beginning, yes.
-But after a few months, you'll be able to understand all the errors instantly and fix them in a blink.
+But after a few months, I was able to understand all the errors instantly and fix them in a blink.
 Today I really don't spend much time fighting with the compiler.
 Instead, it became my best friend, especially when refactoring large portions of code or upgrading dependencies :)

 **Slow compile times**: I accord you this one.
 When in Node.JS or Go a medium-sized service's Docker image takes 5 to 10 mins to build and deploy, in Rust it will be about 30 minutes.